laxity7/yii2-scheduler/README.md

         })->hourly();

         // --- Example 3: Notify Inactive Users ---
-        // Runs a command with parameters to notify users who haven't logged in
+        // Runs a command with parameters to notify users who haven
         // for more than 30 days.
         // The console command would look like: `php yii user/notify --days=30`
         $schedule->command('user/notify')